 The western, or Fort Charlotte district, is named for historic Fort Charlotte, which today is a camping area with primitive campsites, a point of debarkation for modern canoe travelers, and a destination for hikers from the lakeshore.
 A small monument made of river stones marks the location of the historic fort.
 From Fort Charlotte, canoers embark on the Grand Portage trail, which is the culmination of an incredible canoe voyage and portage experience beginning at the Boundary Waters Canoe Area Wilderness (BWCAW) and the Quetico and La Verendrye provincial parks (together known as the Superior-Quetico complex).
 At the end of this trip, canoers portage their supplies the final 8.5 miles to reach Lake Superior.

-Grand Portage National Monument is near Isle Royale National Park, which is visible from the heritage center.
-The national monument supports Isle Royale management by providing an embarkation point for boat transportation, supporting operations logistics to the island, providing select administrative functions including participation in the Tribal Self-Governance Act agreement with the Grand Portage Band, and providing museum and archeological assistance.
+For the Grand Portage Band, Minong (Isle Royale) is traditional cultural property, a place to connect and practice their traditional heritage that has included hunting and trapping, maple sugaring, fishing, plant gathering, and spiritual practice.
+Grand Portage National Monument is near Isle Royale National Park, which is visible from the Heritage Center.
+The Monument supports Isle Royale management by providing direction to an embarkation point for boat transportation, supporting operations logistics to the island, providing select administrative functions including participation in the Tribal Self-Governance Act agreement with the Grand Portage Band, and providing museum and archeological assistance.
 This has resulted in a close, cooperative relationship between the two parks.